seqan/seqan/manual/source/index.rst

 Infrastructure
 ---------------------

-    :ref:`infra-build-manual`
+    :ref:`infra-use`
         These articles describe how to use SeqAn in your application and explain things you need to consider when building.
+Everyone should read it.

     :ref:`infra-contribute`
-        Please read these pages if you want to contribute to SeqAn or learn about the conventions and style-guides used.
+        Anyone who wants to contribute code or documentation to SeqAn should read this.
+You will learn about the conventions and coding style.

-    :ref:`infra-maintain`
+    :ref:`infra-manage`
-        These pages cover the structure of the SeqAn repository, the git workflow and explain release procedures for SeqAn team members.
-They also include instructions for downstream package maintainers.
+        These pages cover the structure of the SeqAn repository, the git workflow and explain release procedures.
+All SeqAn team members should read this; and also downstream package maintainers.

 API Documentation